kubernetes/perf-tests/dns/README.md

 # Overview

-This directory contains scripts used to run a dns performance test in a Kubernetes cluster.
+This directory contains scripts used to run a DNS performance test in a Kubernetes cluster.
 The performance script `run` benchmarks the performance of a single DNS server instance with a synthetic query workload.

-# Quickstart
+# Quick start

 ## Prerequisites